danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

 ### \`SET UNLOGGED\` for import time

 From PosgreSQL documentation “Data written to unlogged tables is not written to the write-ahead log, which makes them considerably faster than ordinary tables.
-However, they are not crash-safe: an unlogged table is automatically truncated after a crash or unclean shutdown.”
+However, they are not crash-safe: an unlogged table is automatically truncated after a crash or unclean shutdown."
-It’s worth checking if (using \`set [un]logged\` introduced in 9.6) it’ll speed up import (if data is imported in considerably controllable batches (for example as in this exercise &#8211; split files) we can manually recover truncated data.
+It’s worth checking if (using \`set [un]logged\` introduced in 9.6) it’ll speed up import (if data is imported in considerably controllable batches (for example as in this exercise - split files) we can manually recover truncated data.

 Setup (it took some time because first batch of data was left imported, delete is a lot faster):